-You like ABC’s toothpaste?
+Do you like ABC’s toothpaste?
 They have twenty types of toothpaste.

-You want ABC’s 123 toothpaste?
+Do you want ABC’s 123 toothpaste?
 It comes in five different sizes.

 Truth is, while consumers might be familiar with your brand and what it offers, being suffocated among millions of other products in the market, they wouldn’t know all your products in detail and why you are the best in what you do.